vchoi-hdfgroup/hdf5/README.md

    https://github.com/HDFGroup/hdf5.git

-s is an example script for executing an automated regression test on the Thetagpu system at the ALCF.
+This is an example script for executing an automated regression test on the Thetagpu system at the ALCF.
 The entire process is handled by the "./gpu-qsub" script.
 The script can be copied to a desired location where the test may be run and submitted via "qsub ./gpu-qsub" on a